DOT Clearinghouse Consents: What You Need to Know

 - As ad hoc/periodic checks on drivers.

 Remember, you can only run a query if a driver provides consent—and you must then retain the consent form in a secure location.
-If a driver refuses consent, they must be pulled from duty until the required queries have been run.
+If a driver refuses to consent, they must be pulled from duty until the required queries have been run.

 If the Clearinghouse returns a record on a driver, you must: